 The most common reasons birds collide with power lines include:

-When nests are discovered on electrical equipment, the nest is moved to prevent harm to the bird and ensure system reliability.
+When nests are discovered on electrical equipment, the nest is may be moved to prevent harm to the bird and or to ensure system reliability.
 To properly deal with birds and nests on electrical equipment, permits are often required from the U.S. Fish & Wildlife Service (USFWS).

-When a bird collision or electrocution occurs, the utility is required file a report with the USFWS.
-AEP trains field personnel on the proper way to report bird deaths and to recognize and report instances where proactive mitigation action can be taken.
+For certain species, when a bird collision or electrocution occurs, the utility may need to file a report with the USFWS.
+AEP trains field personnel on the proper way to report bird injuries, nest interactions, and deaths and to recognize and report instances where preventative action can be taken.

 For more than three decades, the utility industry, conservation groups and wildlife resource agencies have collaborated to study and understand the reasons birds are attracted to utility equipment.